- Bone health: Tips to keep your bones healthy

 If you have osteoporosis, don't do the following types of exercises:

-- High-impact exercises, such as jumping, running or jogging.
-These activities increase compression in your spine and lower extremities and can lead to fractures in weakened bones.
+- High-impact exercises.
+Activities such as jumping, running or jogging can lead to fractures in weakened bones.
 Avoid jerky, rapid movements in general.
 Choose exercises with slow, controlled movements.

-- Exercises in which you bend forward and twist your waist, such as touching your toes or doing sit-ups.
-These movements put pressure on the bones in your spine, increasing your risk of compression fractures.
+- Bending and twisting.
+Exercises in which you bend forward and twist your waist, such as touching your toes or doing situps, can increase your risk of compression fractures in your spine.
 Other activities that may require you to bend or twist forcefully at the waist are golf, tennis, bowling and some yoga poses.

 If you're not sure how healthy your bones are, talk to your doctor.
 Don't let fear of fractures keep you from having fun and being active.Previous page